hyaliyun/1000-javascript-projects-for-interview/README.md

 ### 23. Pagination
 ### 24. Notes App

+Creating a list of 1000 JavaScript project widgets is a pretty big task, as it would need to cover a wide range of projects from simple utilities to complex applications.
+However, I can give you a rough outline and some ideas that you can use to conceive and expand your list.

+### 1. Practical widgets

+1. **Web timer**: A simple countdown or timer for cooking, exercising, or any other scenario that requires timing.

+2. **To-do list**: A basic to-do list application that supports the functions of adding, deleting, and completing tasks.

+3. **Weather query**: Query the current weather conditions based on the location entered by the user.

+4. **Color picker**: A color picker on the web that supports HEX, RGB, and RGBA formats.

+5. **File size conversion**: Convert file size from one unit (such as KB) to another unit (such as MB).

+### 2. Entertainment widgets

+6. **Guess the number game**: A classic guessing number game where the computer generates a random number and the user guesses the number by entering it.
+7. **Tic-Tac-Toe**: A simple tic-tac-toe game that supports two-player battles.
+8. **Music Player**: A simple music player that can play local music files or online music streams.
+9. **Image Rotator**: A widget that randomly displays a series of pictures, which can be used for wallpaper rotation or picture display.
+10. **Text Art Generator**: Converts input text into pictures or animations with artistic effects.

+### 3. Educational widgets

+11. **Math Calculator**: A calculator that supports basic mathematical operations (addition, subtraction, multiplication, division) and scientific calculations (trigonometric functions, logarithms, etc.).
+12. **Word Spelling Practice**: Based on a given word list, randomly select words for users to spell.
+13. **Programming Language Learning Assistant**: Provides syntax, functions, and sample code queries for programming languages.
+14. **Chemical Periodic Table**: An interactive chemical periodic table that displays the properties, uses, etc. of elements.
+15. **Geometry Calculator**: Calculates the area, perimeter and other properties of geometric figures.

+### 4. Productivity Tools

+16. **Markdown Editor**: An online text editor that supports Markdown syntax, supports real-time preview and export to HTML.

+17. **Code Formatter**: Automatically formats JavaScript, HTML, CSS and other codes to keep the code neat.

+18. **Screenshot Tool**: A web screenshot tool that supports full-screen screenshots, area screenshots and scrolling screenshots.

+19. **Time Management Tool**: A time tracking and management tool that helps users plan and manage time.

+20. **File Compression and Decompression**: A small tool that supports compressing and decompressing files in the browser.

+### 5. Data Analysis and Visualization

+21. **Chart Generator**: Generates various charts (such as bar charts, line charts, pie charts, etc.) based on the input data.

+22. **Data Filtering and Sorting**: Filters and sorts the input data, supporting multiple sorting algorithms.
+23. **Data Analysis Report**: Generate a detailed data analysis report based on the input data.
+24. **Data Visualization Dashboard**: A customizable data visualization dashboard that displays key performance indicators (KPIs).
+25. **Statistical Calculator**: A tool for calculating statistics (such as mean, median, mode, standard deviation, etc.).

+### Extension Ideas

+To complete the list of 1,000 JavaScript project gadgets, you can further refine each project from the above categories, or add new categories and projects.
+For example, you can consider adding projects related to game development, Internet of Things (IoT), Virtual Reality (VR), Artificial Intelligence (AI), etc.

+In addition, you can combine and expand existing projects to create more unique gadgets.
+For example, you can combine the weather query and chart generator to create a chart application that can display the changes in weather data in real time.

+Remember that this is just a starting point, and the real key lies in your creativity and imagination.
+I hope these ideas can inspire you and help you come up with more interesting and useful JavaScript project gadgets!

 ## Learn and practice

 Each project is designed to help you master the core concepts of JavaScript, such as DOM manipulation, event handling, asynchronous programming (such as using the Fetch API to call external data), and CSS style and layout techniques.
 By implementing these projects, you will be able to more confidently face technical challenges in interviews and demonstrate your practical ability.